ayoayco/blog/_posts/2018-01-02-hello-world.md

 Who are these developers I'm talking about, you ask?
 Let's get into that in another post. ;)

-Though, let me clear this one thing up front: This is not a place to ask coding questions.
+Though, let me clear this one thing upfront: This is not a place to ask coding questions.
 We got [Stack Overflow](https://stackoverflow.com) for that already.
 Instead, here, we just share secrets that make our work and life easier as developers.

 Contributing is simple, hit us up with an email: [FullHackerBlog@gmail.com](mailto:fullhackerblog@gmail.com) or head to our place over at [Github](https://github.com/fullhacker/fullhacker.github.io).
 There are still lots of work to do in building this site and everyone is welcome to join. :)